fullcontact/fullcontact-api-ruby/README.md

 Changes
 -------
+- 0.11.0 - Plisskin transformation can be disabled by specifying a `skip_rubyize = true` in config block.
 - 0.10.0 - Support for FullContact Company API
 - 0.9.0 - Removed Rash gem and replaced with Mashify + Plisskin
 - 0.8.2 - Fix for 0.8.0 constant resolution issue.